|close-up of springtail/collembola|

 Springtails live in soil where they feed on bacteria, fungi, and occasionally plant roots.
 They are harmless to plants and even beneficial to healthy soils.
 Very large populations can build in highly organic soils.
 They are most often noticed following heavy rains when they are washed out of the soil by flooding and concentrate where rain water pools.

 Springtails can enter homes when outside soils are saturated following heavy rains, or they can be brought in with house plant soil.
-Again, they are harmless and can be simply swept up when found.
+Again, they are completely harmless and can be simply swept up when found.
 See the article cited above for more information.